-“That’s good, well I’m finished here and I’ve got some work to do in my office,” I told them, trying to move them out.
-After a few seconds of quiet protest Mac followed Sarah out the Operations Room, I closed the doors behind me and made my round to my office, where I have been spending more hours recently, planning for when the doors opened.
+“That’s good, well I’m finished here, and I’ve got some work to do in my office,” I told them, trying to move them out.
+After a few seconds of quiet protest Mac followed Sarah out the Operations Room, I closed the doors behind me and made my round to my office, where I spent more hours recently, planning for when the doors opened.
 I closed the office door and immediately went over to the safe.
-I unlocked the doors and pulled out the paper files I had on everyone, sitting on the sofa I spread them over the coffee table.
+I unlocked the doors pulling out the paper files I had on everyone, sitting on the sofa.
+I spread them over the coffee table.

-“TV on,” I spoke and the large wall-mounted screen came on.
+“TV on,” I spoke, so the large wall-mounted screen came on.
 I picked up Kelly’s file, pouring over it.
 Absolutely nothing, “Daisy, access Kelly Parker’s file,”

 “Accessing, what are the parameters of the search?” the smooth female voice replied.